2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes-part-1.md

 If this is not done MAAS may not be able to detect storage disks during Enlistment or Commissioning.

 ### PXE Boot
-At least one interface on you physical host should be enabled for PXE boot.
+At least one interface on your physical hosts should be enabled for PXE boot.
 As mentioned before this interface should be assigned to an untagged switch port in the vlan in which the MAAS server resides.

 #### Enable PXE Boot in BIOS
-I'm using older Dell R610s with iDrac6 in my lab.
-I'm enabling PXE boot on one of the on board NICs in the server.
+I'm using older Dell R610s with iDrac6 in my lab and will use one of the on board NICs to PXE boot the servers.
 ![alt text](/assets/images/20190805/pxe_boot_1.png "Enable PXE Boot")

 #### Configure BIOS Boot Order
 It is important that the PXE enabled interface be placed higher in the boot order than any physical disks.
 MAAS will take care of ensuring that the server boots from network or disk as needed.
 ![alt text](/assets/images/20190805/pxe_boot_2.png "Configure Boot Order")

 ### IPMI
-If your servers have an onboard BMC similar to Dell's [DRAC](https://en.wikipedia.org/wiki/Dell_DRAC) or HP's [iLO](https://en.wikipedia.org/wiki/HP_Integrated_Lights-Out) you can take full advantage of MAAS' power control and zero-touch-provisioning capabilities.
+If your servers have an onboard BMC similar to Dell's [DRAC] or HP's [iLO] you can take full advantage of MAAS' power control and zero-touch-provisioning capabilities.

 #### IPMI Settings
 For my Dell servers all I had to do was enable IPMI in the DRAC management interface.
 ![alt text](/assets/images/20190805/ipmi_settings.png "IPMI Settings")

 #### IPMI Testing
 In order for MAAS to control the power of your servers with IPMI, MAAS will need to be able to reach the servers BMC interface via UDP port 623.
 You can test that this is working before adding your servers to MAAS by installing **ipmitool** on your MAAS server.
 ```bash
 maas-01:~$ sudo apt install ipmitool
 maas-01:~$ ipmitool -I lanplus -H <host_ip> -U <user> -P <password> sdr elist all